lvsantarosa/gee-global-data-chile/README.md

-# Geoprocessing Tools for Territorial Analysis in Chile
+# Geoprocessing tools for territorial analysis in Chile

 This repository contains a set of scripts for Google Earth Engine (GEE) developed to facilitate the analysis of water, agricultural, and environmental resources within the territorial context of Chile.
 The tools are designed to be interactive and accessible, allowing users with varying levels of geoprocessing experience to generate and download complex data intuitively.

-## Available Scripts
+## Available scripts
 Currently, the repository includes two main applications:
 1.  **Runoff Potential Analyzer:** An advanced tool for hydrological modeling.
 2.  **Satellite Image Downloader:** A utility for searching and downloading Sentinel-2 and Landsat 8/9 imagery.